 I changed the whole room.
 It made it more cozy and intimate.
+It is the ultimate farmhouse bedroom and I love it.
 Last night, my son said…”its like a mini family room”.
 Well, between the window seat, the fireplace, and my new swoon worthy chairs, he’s not wrong.

 Now onto the flooring.
 I had had it with carpet.
 I have a dog….a big one.
 I have kids….4 of them.
 I have a husband…a big one.
 Between all of them, their hair, their messes, muddy shoes, I was done.
 Out came the carpet and in came this amazing Pergo laminate flooring in Modern Oak.
 Guys.
 Its amazing.